diracts/blammo-bot/README.md

     - hacky idea: restart.sh; thru python launch shell to run restart.sh with supervisorctl restart blammobot after 1 second delay
 - TODO: fix issue with no log file while running (ex: log file was moved for archive) and no new log file is created (specifically for logs.log, but may also be happening with other log files)
 - TODO: set up auto log file archiving
+- ADD FEATURE: vote for next feature I should add. one vote per user. fixed voting window.
+- ADD CORE FEATURE: add more complex command timeout triggers. edit the bot framework to do this. currently, there is only a global timeout. it would be useful to have static per-user cooldown, dynamic per-user cooldown, and dynamic global cooldown. "dynamic" means the cooldown changes in response to some other input data. this could be a recent history of command calls (eg. cooldown increases if you keep spamming #roulette), chat activity (eg. longer cooldowns when chat is more active), or long cooldown when a certain command is run (eg. future game can only be played if trivia and/or scramble are not also being played).
+- ADD COMMANDS: credits, contacts
+- FIX ISSUE: #submit suspicious string matching should include ".." but exclude "...". right now, you are blocked from submitting "..." since it includes "..".
+- ADD FILE: add an install.sh script

 ## Trivia Editing